oracle-livelabs/converged/obaas/build-account-microservice/build-account-microservice.md

 * Prepare objects in the Oracle Database using SQLcl
 * Use Spring Data JPA to allow your microservice to use the data in the Oracle database
 * Create REST services to allow clients to perform create, read, update, and delete operations on accounts
-* Deploy your microservice into the backend
+* Deploy your microservice into the backend (Oracle Backend for Spring Boot and Microservices)

 ### Prerequisites (Optional)

 This lab assumes you have:

-* An Oracle Cloud account
+* An Oracle Cloud account.
-* All previous labs successfully completed
+* All previous labs successfully completed.

 ## Task 1: Create a Spring Boot project